dijasila/GPAW/doc/summerschools/summerschool18/accesswin.rst

 .. image:: CreateTunnelWin.png
    :width: 66%

-I the field marked with a red A on the figure you should write the port number 8080 (that will be the local port number on your laptop).
+In the field marked with a red A on the figure you should write the port number 8080 (that will be the local port number on your laptop).

 In the field marked B you should write the name of the "stepping-stone" computer, in this case use ``login.gbar.dtu.dk`` (the figure show ``l1.hpc.dtu.dk``, that also works).